What Is a Commercial Loan?

 Commercial real estate loans

-These loans finance the acquisition of real property like a factory, warehouse, or office.
-As with equipment loans, the property financed serves as collateral for the loan.
-Commercial real estate loans have the longest terms and usually the largest loan amounts.
-How much do you have to put down on a commercial real estate loan?
-Expect to bring in at least 30% of the purchase price at closing.
+These loans enable you to buy real estate, like a factory, warehouse, or office.
+As with equipment loans, the property being financed serves as collateral for the loan.
+Commercial real estate loans have the longest terms, and usually the largest loan amounts.
+You may need to make a down payment of up to 30% of the purchase price when taking out a commercial real estate loan.

 Line of credit

-Lines of credit are revolving accounts that function like giant credit cards for a business.
-Businesses can tap their lines of credit as needed up to their limits.
+Lines of credit function like giant credit cards for a business.
+Businesses can use their lines of credit as needed, up to their limits.
 Business lines of credit can be secured or unsecured.
+This means they may have collateral or they may not.

 SBA commercial loans